Gravitational Waves in the Circular Restricted Three Body Problem: The Circular Restricted Three Body Problem

 The quadrupole moment corresponding to the orbital trajectory for the third body given in Eq.~\eqref{3trajectory} is derived in an exactly analogous manner to Eq.~\eqref{derivation_quadrupole_binary}, which according to the quadrupole formula then yields

 From this, we observe that the contribution from the third body corresponds to the second term in square brackets.
 The term $(1-\eta+\eta^2)$ is expected to be close to one, given the stability constraint imposed by Eq.~\eqref{etacrit}.
 The term $m_3/\mu$ is also expected to be small, in order to fall within the assumptions of the CR3BP regime.

-A more detailed analysis regarding the feasible magnitude of the mass ratio is provided in Section \ref{sec:validity}, but an important realization to make is that given the high mass asymmetry imposed on the binary one has $\mu\sim m_2$, and so a value of $m_3/\mu=0.1$ would already mean that $m_3$ is very small compared to the total mass $M=m_1+m_2$.\\
+In Fig.~\ref{fig:polarizations}, we show the GW waveform with and without the small third body to illustrate the effect (the plot for $h_\times$ is essentially the same).
+The effect can be interpreted as a reduction in the amplitude and an overall phase shift.
+In fact, since the sum of two phasors with the same frequency amounts to a third phasor with the same frequency, making use of trigonometric identities, Eq.~\eqref{polarizations3} can be rewritten as